dgerabagi/data-curation-environment/flattened_repo.md

 ### Case Study 024: PCPP Context/Title Data Loss on Tab Switch or Cycle Change

 -   **Artifacts Affected:** `src/client/views/parallel-copilot.view/view.tsx`, `src/backend/services/history.service.ts`
--   **Cycles Observed:** C185, C189
+-   **Cycles Observed:** C185, C189, C190
 -   **Symptom:** Text entered into the "Cycle Context," "Ephemeral Context," or "Cycle Title" fields is lost.
-This can also manifest as a newly created cycle disappearing entirely.
-The data loss occurs when the user performs an action that reloads the view's state from disk, such as switching to a different cycle, creating a new cycle, or switching to another VS Code tab and then returning.
-The data is not persisted to `dce_history.json` in time.
+This can also manifest as a newly created cycle disappearing entirely from the UI after navigating away and back.
+The data loss occurs when the user performs an action that reloads the view's state from disk, such as creating a new cycle, switching to a different cycle, or switching to another VS Code tab and then returning.
+The data is not persisted to `dce_history.json` in time, or the wrong cycle is loaded on re-initialization.
--   **Root Cause Analysis (RCA):** This is a critical data loss bug caused by a race condition between the application's debounced save mechanism and its state loading logic.
-The application waits for a pause in user input before saving changes to disk (debouncing) to improve performance.
-However, when the user performs an action that causes the view to reload its state (like switching cycles or tabbing away), the state is reloaded from `dce_history.json` *before* the debounced save has had a chance to execute.
-This overwrites the user's recent, unsaved changes with the older, stale data from the file.
-The same issue occurs when creating a new cycle: the new, empty cycle state is not saved immediately, so if the user tabs away, the state is lost and the UI reverts to the previous cycle.
+-   **Root Cause Analysis (RCA):** This is a critical data loss bug caused by two related race conditions:
+    1.  **Debounced Save vs. State Load:** The application waits for a pause in user input before saving changes to disk (debouncing).
+When the user switches cycles, the state is reloaded from `dce_history.json` *before* the debounced save has executed, overwriting recent changes with stale data from the file.
+    2.  **Stale `lastViewedCycleId`:** The application persists the ID of the last cycle the user was viewing.
+However, this ID was only being updated by a fallback `visibilitychange` event handler.
+When a user created a new cycle or navigated to an existing one, this ID was not updated immediately.
+Upon panel re-initialization (e.g., tabbing away and back), the panel would request the initial data, and the backend would serve the data for the *old, stale* `lastViewedCycleId`, causing the UI to revert to a previous cycle and making the new cycle's content inaccessible.
 -   **Codified Solution & Best Practice:**
-    1.  **Trigger Save Before Navigation/State Change:** The event handler for any action that causes a state reload (e.g., `handleCycleChange`) **must** trigger an immediate, non-debounced save of the current component's state *before* dispatching the request to load the new state.
+    1.  **Trigger Save Before Navigation:** The event handler for any action that causes a state reload (e.g., `handleCycleChange`) **must** trigger an immediate, non-debounced save of the current component's state *before* dispatching the request to load the new state.
+    2.  **Synchronize `lastViewedCycleId`:** The event handlers for creating a new cycle (`handleNewCycle`) and changing the current cycle (`handleCycleChange`) **must** send an immediate, synchronous IPC message (`SaveLastViewedCycle`) to the backend.
+This ensures the backend's record of the last viewed cycle is never stale.
+    3.  **Save on Visibility Change:** The `visibilitychange` event listener remains as a crucial fallback to handle cases like switching VS Code tabs or closing the window.
-    2.  **Save on New Cycle Creation:** The `handleNewCycle` function **must** perform two synchronous saves: first, it saves the state of the cycle being departed.
-Second, after setting the state for the new, empty cycle, it **must** immediately construct the new cycle object and save it.
-This ensures the new cycle is persisted to disk before any other user action can occur.
+    4.  **Save on New Cycle Creation:** The `handleNewCycle` function must perform two synchronous saves: first, it saves the state of the cycle being departed.
+Second, after setting the state for the new, empty cycle, it must immediately construct the new cycle object and save it to disk.
+This ensures the new cycle is persisted before any other user action can occur.
-    3.  **Save on Visibility Change:** A `visibilitychange` event listener must be added to the document.
-When the webview panel is hidden, an immediate save must be triggered.
-This handles cases like switching VS Code tabs.
-    4.  **Implementation:** The `saveCurrentCycleState` function should be callable directly (non-debounced).
-The various event handlers must be modified to call this function at the appropriate times to eliminate the race condition entirely.

 ---
 </file_artifact>